arifemregrgz/Data-Analysis-Using-Sakila-Database/README.md

 | Jon             | Stephens       | 33924.06           |

 These were the questions, answers, and outputs of some MySQL queries.
-(Some of the "LIMIT" usages were used to shorten the outputs)
+(Some of the "LIMIT" usages were used to shorten the outputs.)